zicna/intro-to-redux-library-codealong/README.md

 Now, refresh your app, and give it a shot.
 You should see the correct action being dispatched, as well as an update to the state.
 While we aren't getting our state directly from the store, we know that we are dispatching actions.
-We know this because each time we click a button, we call store.dispatch({ type:
+We know this because each time we click a button, we call this.props.store.dispatch({ type:
 'INCREASE_COUNT' }) and somehow this is hitting our reducer.
 So things are happening.